-Southampton Solent University runs an emergency short term loan scheme, giving students access to emergency cash in the event that they need immediate financial assistance.
-If your financial problems are more long term, you may want to think of ways to improve your budgeting skills or apply to the Solent Access to Learning Fund.
+Solent University runs an emergency short term loan scheme, giving students access to emergency cash in the event that they need immediate financial assistance.
+If your financial problems are more long term, you may want to think of ways to improve your budgeting skills, or apply for a support grant.

 Who can apply for an emergency short-term loan?